 Regulation of development and differentiation; regulation of programmed cell death and cell division; mechanisms of tumorigenesis

 For my thesis, I am investigating C. elegans graviperception using genetic tools and behavioral analysis.
 C. elegans is a fascinating model organism in neuroscience research because it uses only 302 neurons to perform a number of complex tasks.
 I am interested in how these networks develop consistently across individuals and the mechanisms they use to convey information such as the direction of gravity.

 I study questions of cell fate, with cell death being one of those possible fates.
 I am researching the role of PINK-1, a mitochondrial kinase, in apoptosis, as pink-1 mutants show a decrease in programmed cell death.
 I am also studying endoderm cell fate by examining the factors necessary to reprogram an already differentiated cell into a morphological gut cell and by examining possible connections between stress response and endoderm development.

-I’m interested in understanding how environmental stress is translated into epigenetic information which can potentially be transmitted transgenerationally.
-I’m also investigating variation in behavioural responses exists among C. elegans wild isolates.
+I’m interested in understanding how environmental stress is translated into epigenetic information which can potentially be transmitted transgenerationally and regulate developmental plasticity.
+I’m also investigating variation in behavioral responses exists among C. elegans wild isolates.

 I study different mutant strains of C elegans and determine what mutations on different chromosomes could stop transorganogenesis in those worms.